SharePoint/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 You will need to perform following steps to enable Signle Part App Page layout in your SharePoint site.

 1. Create a new page
-1. Add a web part on the page
+1. Add a web part on the page and configure that as needed
 1. Change the page layout type as `SingleWebPartAppPage`

+If you need to further modify the page, you can change the page layout back as as `Article` to enable content editing.

 ## Changing page layout using JavaScript in browser console